UniMS/SMS-API/docs/2-migrations-and-models.md

 - by running the above command, it will create `region.js` in `models` folder and `timestamp-create-region.js` in `migrations` folder.
 - if you want to specify more than one attribute, you can do so by putting `,` next to each attribute like `name:string,description:string`

-Now, let's take a look at what that sequelize-cli gives us in created `models/region.js` file.
+Now, let's take a look at what sequelize-cli gives us in created `models/region.js` file.
 ## in `models/region.js`

 ```